- Revisions in progress -

-That the men searched 'until their death' reveals they had no success.
+That the men searched 'until their death' reveals they had failed.
 Hence, the search continued during the next generation – and who knows for how many more?
 According to Pujades, these men lived first in cells, or hermitages, a pious lifestyle Boniface IV had promoted.
 As the centuries passed, the cells grew to an abbey and monastery, high in the mountains above the Mediterranean.
 It was apparently not destroyed by the Moors and there is a tradition it was visited by Charlemagne.
 Starting with Pope Urban II, half a dozen popes rewarded the monastery will bulls to grant indulgences equal to St Peter in Rome, which made Sant Pere de Rodes rich and famous.
 In those times the "green mountain" was covered by a lush rain forest, which was cut down in the 16th century to build ships for the conquest of the New World.
 (This picture was taken in 2007 when most of the exterior had been restored.
 For scale, just compare the small automobile at lower left.
 Here is also a link in English for a brief introduction to the site!)
 However, we have to be skeptical for several reasons: Latin chronicles can't be trusted and there is the problem that Chrétien's grail is a platter or bowl, and Wolfram's lapsit exillis some kind of stone!
 To find the truth, we need to review the history and legends of Sant Pere de Rodes from different perspectives.

 For decades, or centuries, the strange events at Sant Pere de Rodes and San Salvador was great stuff for passing minstrels, and some wrote it probably down.
 Who knows, they may have even named the cape "caput crucis" after the lost skull and crossbones?
 The seekers in the region between Roses and the Cape of Crosses became known as Rosicrucians and the stone masons lived in ther tiny village next to the monastery.
 It is named Santa Creu de Rodes, which is difficult to dismiss as a coincidence in view of the esoteric theme.